This guide will introduce you to the resources and services available to visiting scholars and researchers at the Harvard Law School Library.

 Harvard provides a number of useful tools that can be helpful as you start your research.

-HOLLIS, Harvard's library catalog includes records for millions of books, journals, manuscripts, government documents, maps, microforms, music scores, sound recordings, visual materials, and data files.
+HOLLIS, Harvard's library catalog includes records for millions of articles, books, journals, manuscripts, government documents, maps, microforms, music scores, sound recordings, visual materials, and data files.

 Visiting researchers who would like to request access to Westlaw, Lexis Advance and/or Bloomberg Law should contact the representatives directly.
 Contact information is on the Account & Policy pages for each database.